verana-labs/verifiable-trust-vpr-spec/spec.md

 #### [MOD-PERM-MSG-7] Create Root Permission

 This method is used by controllers of Trust Registries.
-When they create a Credential Schema, they need to create (a) permission(s) of type ECOSYSTEM so that other participants can run validation processes or self create their permissions.
+When they create a Credential Schema, they need to create (a) permission(s) of type ECOSYSTEM so that other participants can run validation processes (if schema mode is ECOSYSTEM) or self create their permissions (schema mode set to OPEN).

 ##### [MOD-PERM-MSG-7-1] Create Root Permission parameters